 The previous information boards had deteriorated and needed replacing.
 The updated artwork was carried out by Design of Walton Ltd, and the boards have been strategically placed to be read from a wheelchair or standing position.

 Financial support towards the cost of the new information boards was received from Surrey County Council’s Members’ Community Allocation Fund under the sponsorship of Cllr Keith Witham and the balance of the money was drawn from the FCCWAA’s donations received from residents and visitors.

-The newsletter has been circulated to members and residents during January.
+The 2023 newsletter was circulated to members and residents during February.
 Click here for the on-line version.